NGN Capital

 Series A in 2008

-ACT Biotech is a developer of innovative cancer therapies, concentrating on addressing the needs of underserved disease sectors.
-The company boasts a seasoned international leadership team with extensive expertise in clinical development and commercialization.
-With a robust portfolio of pre-clinical drug candidates, ACT Biotech has implemented a focused development strategy aimed at accelerating the delivery of effective therapeutic options for cancer patients.
-Its strengths and stability also create unique opportunities for corporate partnerships, which can further advance its promising and validated drug compounds.
+ACT Biotech is a biotechnology company dedicated to the development and commercialization of innovative therapies for cancer, particularly in underserved disease areas where patient needs are significant.
+With a seasoned international leadership team and extensive expertise in clinical development, ACT is well-equipped to advance its promising portfolio of pre-clinical drug candidates.
+The company has implemented a focused development strategy aimed at accelerating the delivery of therapeutic tools to meet the needs of cancer patients.
+Its strengths in stability and experienced leadership create opportunities for corporate partnerships that can further advance its validated drug compounds.
+Through these efforts, ACT Biotech aims to make a meaningful impact in the fight against cancer.

 Small Bone Innovations